 On other not so positive notes…

 Also, the Supreme Court agreed to hear a redistricting case that could have major implications for voting rights.
-The radical MAGA judges on the court had suggested they would look at a case that if it was left standing would give exclusive power to state legislators to decide voting results and certification with no oversight of the State courts or executive branch.
+The radical MAGA judges on the court had suggested they would look at a case that if left standing would give exclusive power to state legislators to decide voting results with no oversight from their State courts or executive branch.
 This was a radical interpretation of the states role in setting election procedures.
-If the court ruled this way in their next session, our system of checks and balances at the state level could be threatened and democracy as a whole would have trouble surviving.
+If the court ruled this way in their next session, our system of checks and balances at the state level could be threatened.
 What the MAGA forces were trying to do was “legally” foment a coup if they didn’t like the results of the 2024 elections.
 They had been stopped in 2020 from doing it illegally, but who knew what the future held.

 The question of democracy in America circa 2022 had a lot to do with the MAGA Republicans attempts to govern America from a minority position.
 IF the majority of American voters would not stand up against these minority opinions, democracy would cease to exist in America.

 In a sign that our judiciary system was beginning to hold law breakers accountable, MAGA ally Steve Bannon’s contempt of congress trial began on schedule.

 CBS News poll: Americans reacted to the overturning of Roe v.
 Wade — with 59% disapproving, calling it a step backward.
 It was not lost on anyone that for the first time in its history the MAGA conservative super majority on the Supreme Court were taking rights “away” from citizens rather than expanding them.